abhinayagembali/abhinayagembali/README.md

 - 🔭 I’m currently working on [GIET University](www.giet.edu)

-- 🌱 I’m currently learning *Data Structure using Java*
+- 🌱 I’m currently learning *machine learning using python *

 - 👯 Pursuing Bachelors of Degree in *Computer Science and Engineering*